Where to Go Strawberry Picking in SWMI- 2023

 Fruit Picking Tips

-Whether you’re a novice or a veteran of fruit gathering, we’ve put together some tips to maximize your fruit picking experience.
+Whether you’re a novice or a veteran of fruit gathering, we’ve put together some tips to maximize your fruit-picking experience.

 Fruit Picking Do’s: